The Growth Hacking Process: A Step-by-Step Guide

 4. Develop Playbooks to Iterate and Scale

-Discovering “silver bullets” was the result of hard work and a strict process.
+Discovering “silver bullets” resulted from hard work and a strict process.

 A “Magic Growth Hack” that works for all of us doesn’t exist.